dougmalcolm/dougmalcolm.github.io/README.md

 ## Decoding Pinball Wizardry: A Data-Driven Analysis

 ## Overview
-What makes a pinball player great?
+What makes a pinball player *great*?

 This analysis looks to answer that quesion by uncovering patterns in pinball tournament player data.

 In this project I...